deathworlders/online/content/books/deathworlders/chapter-96-tile-flip.md

 “The implants,” Gilgamesh mused.
 “They are not just for Hierarchy agents.”

 “Correct.”
 Zero sighed.
 “Understand, we did not desire this.
 We debated our course of action for literally centuries.
 At this point in our civilization, lifespans were indefinite, memory and cognition was incorruptible, bodies could be renewed and replaced at a whim.
 Our people numbered less than two million, because we were all but gods in our own right and counted whole solar systems as our individual, private homes.
 What you see before you is a much, much reduced version of my former glory, and that was deliberate.
 The superbeing which preceded me was the first to sacrifice himself to Legion.
-I am a personality in continuity with, but *distinct* from that man.
+I am known as Zero, a personality in continuity with, but *distinct* from that man.
 All my kind walked willingly into Legion, as we would not demand of the galaxy what we would not do ourselves.
 What remains of us here are…administrators, if you will.
 Mere shadows of our greatness, tasked with maintaining the Great Work.”

 “And the *end* of that great work is…?''
 The other giant gaoian, the trickster-god of his people, was staring at the daemon with his nose twitching, as though he could somehow smell a hologram.
 How much did he really know?
 How much did he suspect?